 I didn’t slowly whittle down on cream and sugar, I just ditched them cold turkey, and for me, that was much easier than slow changes.
-It didn’t hurt that Silk has a hint of vanilla flavor, and it adds a rich creaminess to my coffee, but I love that it still manages to be very low in sugar and fat.
-It’s such a phenomenal alternative to regular coffee creamers.
-I can enjoy my morning cup of joe guilt-free.
+It didn’t hurt that has a hint of vanilla flavor, and it adds a rich creaminess to my coffee, but I love that it still manages to be very low in sugar and fat.
+It’s a great alternative to sugary creamers.

 I decided to use some leftover iced coffee, and the almond milk to make this Almond Coconut Mocha Protein Smoothie.
 I started with those two ingredients as the base, then blended in protein powder, cocoa powder, instant coffee granules (for extra coffee flavor!), and shredded coconut.
 Yep, add the shredded coconut right into the blender – it will mince it up into the smoothie.

-This smoothie is high in protein, low in fat and sugar, and because it’s made with Silk, it’s dairy-free and lactose-free.
-Silk also contains 50% more calcium than dairy milk, with absolutely no cholesterol or saturated fat.
-It’s completely plant-based nutrition!
+This Almond Coconut Mocha Protein Smoothie is high in protein, pretty low in fat and sugar, and because it’s made with Silk almond milk, it’s dairy-free and lactose-free.

 Best yet, it tastes like a candy bar in thick and creamy smoothie form!
 With almond milk, chocolate, coconut, and coffee?
 Perfect flavors together.
-This smoothie takes hardly any time or effort – just throw everything into the blender.
+This Almond Coconut Mocha Protein Smoothie takes hardly any time or effort – just throw everything into the blender.
 Those are the some of the best kinds of meals: quick, easy, filling, and refreshing.
 And if they taste like dessert?
 Even better!